May I email the exam to a specified account?

 What happens if the line is long and I don't check-out the exam until, for example, 9:20?

-Then, using this example for a 3 hour exam, you would be expected to return it at 12:20.
-In other words, the clock starts when you check-out the exam – provided you are in line at 8:30 am.
+Then, using this example for a 3 hour exam, you would be expected to submit it to MyLaw by 12:20.
+In other words, the clock starts when you check-out the exam.